sowulff/useless/README.md

 Tested by the following people:

-1. Jane Doe
+1. Jennifer Andersson
-2. John Doe
+2. Linnea Eriksson